judalabs/fintech-payments/README.md

 - Before finalizing the transfer, an external authorization service should be consulted.
 Use this mock to simulate (https://run.mocky.io/v3/8fafdd68-a090-496f-8c9a-3442cf30dae6).
 - The transfer operation should be a transaction (meaning it can be reversed in case of any inconsistencies), and the money should be returned to the wallet of the sending user.
 - Upon receiving a payment, the user or merchant needs to receive a notification (via email, SMS) sent by a third-party service.
 Additionally, this service might occasionally be unavailable or unstable.
 Use this mock to simulate the sending (http://o4d9z.mocklab.io/notify).
-- This service should be RESTful.
+- This service should be RESTFul.

 #### Technical considerations:
 - RESTFul (HttpMethod's, ResponseEntity, status code)